Charles Radtke

-Charles Radtke (born 1964) is a studio furniture maker working in Cedarburg, Wisconsin.
+Charles Radtke born in 1964, is a studio furniture maker working in Cedarburg, Wisconsin.
 His focus is design, rarely if ever repeating an object.
 His work is found primarily in private collections, with the exception of his Sarcophagus #1 residing in permanent collection in the Renwick Gallery of the Smithsonian Art Museum in Washington, DC and in the Museum of Fine Arts in Boston.
 The piece that is part of the collection in Boston, is on display at Milwaukee Art Museum, April 19, 2019 – August 25, 2019 as part of his exhibition: Charles Radtke: Contained.

 Born and raised in Hermann, Missouri, he is the youngest of 10 children.
 His mother was a teacher, and his father a butcher/merchant.
 Charley committed to the vocation of woodworking in his twenties after finishing his computer science degree and working for AT&T for three years.

 While in college and while working for AT&T, he worked with the Franciscan Friars in Oak Brook, Illinois, in their furniture shop.
-There he learned the basics of furniture construction, making what he describes as “heavy-handed furniture in a Gothic style.”
+There he learned the basics of furniture construction, making what he describes as "heavy-handed furniture in a Gothic style."
 Radtke joined a liturgical art group called Seraph, (seraph is the highest power of angel) where he designed pieces for several prominent churches in Chicago, Indianapolis, and Mundelein, Il.